Consumer Reports has no financial relationship with advertisers on this site.

 The vaccine for hepatitis B is more than 90 percent effective.
 It's usually given in three doses spread across six months, but ask your doctor for an accelerated schedule if your travel plans require it.

-Typhoid fever is a serious disease caused by the bacteria salmonella typhi and spread through contaminated food and water.
+Typhoid fever is a serious disease caused by the bacteria salmonella typhi and is spread through contaminated food and water.
 In rare cases, it can be fatal.
 Typhoid is rare in developed countries like the U.S. but common in most of the rest of the world, especially South Asia.
 The U.S. sees about 300 travel-related cases of typhoid fever every year.

 The CDC concedes that the typhoid vaccine in any form is only about 50 to 80 percent effective.
 You should still get it before traveling to an endemic region.
 But you should also take basic precautions with the food you eat while traveling, sticking to bottled water in places where the tap water is questionable, for example.